huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

     name [@!I-D.ietf-dprive-dtls-and-tls-profiles].

-2. Provide an improved level of source address validation for DNS servers over DNS over UDP [@!RFC1035].
+2. Provide an improved level of source address validation for DNS servers compared to DNS over UDP [@!RFC1035].

+3. Provide a transport that is not constrained by path MTU limitations on the size of DNS responses it can send.

-3. Explore the potential performance gains of using QUIC as a DNS transport, versus other solutions like DNS over UDP [@!RFC1035] or DNS over TLS [@?RFC7858].
+4. Explore the potential performance gains of using QUIC as a DNS transport, versus other solutions like DNS over UDP [@!RFC1035] or DNS over TLS [@?RFC7858].

-4. Participate in the definition of QUIC protocols and API, by outlining a use case for QUIC different from HTTP over QUIC [@?I-D.ietf-quic-http].
+5. Participate in the definition of QUIC protocols and API, by outlining a use case for QUIC different from HTTP over QUIC [@?I-D.ietf-quic-http].